berdaniera/markr/README.md

 mark(data)
 ```

 The interface can also be used without any pre-loaded data.
-Simply calling:
+You can open the UI and upload a new file by calling calling:
 ```r
 mark()
 ```
-will open the UI and allow you to upload a new file.

 ## Input data